cartesi/honeypot/README.md

 - `$SIGNER_ADDRESS` is the hex representation of the account address that will sign the transaction, thus performing the deposit into the DApp;
 - `$PRIVATE_KEY` (**mandatory for testnets**) is the private key associated with `$SIGNER_ADDRESS`.

-For example, an allowance request coming from account address `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266` (account index `0` in a local hardhat node deployment) on localhost using [`SimpleERC20`](#configuring-the-application) (`0x291a575C83aBcBF92Cae9c611f83416F2e17071B`) as the ERC-20 contract would look like this:
+For example, an allowance request coming from account address `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266` (account index `0` in a local Hardhat node deployment) on localhost using [`SimpleERC20`](#configuring-the-application) (`0x291a575C83aBcBF92Cae9c611f83416F2e17071B`) as the ERC-20 contract would look like this:

 ```shell
 cast send 0x291a575C83aBcBF92Cae9c611f83416F2e17071B \